ryansukale/incrudable/README.md

 ---

 #### Custom onSuccess and onFailure
 Just like `onSubmit`, you can pass custom onSuccess and onFailure handlers.
-The following examples demonstrate the usage.
+The following examples demonstrate their usage.

 ##### Usage with redux-thunks
 ```js